Additional Resources from Area 79

 - Encourage A.A. members to read and purchase A.A.
 Conference-approved literature.

-The Literature Committee Chair is an appointed position on the General Service Committee.
+The Literature Committee Chair is an appointed position on the Area Service Committee.
 For more information about the duties and responsibilities of the Chairperson, please see the following Job Description.

 See below for some additional information that may be helpful.
 The links are to the following resources on A.A.’s World Services Website , or to the page from where they may be accessed: